 Though transport is well-established in the area, to visit some parts a car might be useful.
-Europcar offers competitive rental rates and can be a good option.
-Just try and go with a full car to share the carbon footprint.
-Things like Blablacar can be a good solution and also used to find your own transport too.
+Europcar offers local rental and can be a good option (go with a full car to share the carbon footprint!).
+Things like Blablacar can be a good solution for sharing lifts too.

 2. Peak District Accommodation